hmschreck/XIVStats/README.md

-This is a smaller-out, parallel-focused version of Pricetx's script.
+This is a smaller-output, parallel-focused version of Pricetx's script.

 The easiest way to call this script from a bash shell is: ruby xiv_stats.rb <Chunk_start> <Chunk_end> <database number> &